adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 1. Copy the magic phrase from [here](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/main/magic.txt#L10), go back to AYC, and paste it into the field.
 This is to ensure that you actually read the instructions.

 - [How to pin AYC to taskbar for easy access?](#complete)

-## Build an .exe (Old way)

-AYC used to be compiled with [Bat-To-Exe-Converter](https://www.majorgeeks.com/files/details/bat_to_exe_converter.html) by Faith Kodak ([GitHub](https://github.com/99fk)/[f2ko.de](https://f2ko.de/programme/bat-to-exe-converter/)). ([IPFS Mirror](http://ipfs.io/ipfs/QmPBp7wBSC9GukPUcp7LXFCGXBvc2e45PUfWUbCJzuLG65))

-1. Download AYClient.bat.
-2. Open the file with notepad and replace all instances of AYClient.bat to AYClient.exe using the replace tool.
-3. Open the file in Bat To Exe Converter, you can [add an icon](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/main/ayc.ico?raw=true) if you want.
-4. Compile.
-5. You need [ffmpeg.exe](https://github.com/yt-dlp/FFmpeg-Builds/releases), [yt-dlp.exe](https://github.com/yt-dlp/yt-dlp/releases), [atomicparsley.exe](https://github.com/wez/atomicparsley/releases) and [aria2c.exe](https://github.com/aria2/aria2/releases) in the same folder as the compiled binary.
-6. Start AYClient.exe and it will create the necessary files for further execution.

 ## Supported sites
 Anything yt-dlp [supports](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), AYC supports.